iamtwoot/python-projects/README.md

 ### 📌 Dot Painting

-Creates dot paintings in the Damien Hirst style using `turtle` module.
-It also can extract colors from original pictures with `cologram` module.
+Generates dot paintings in the Damien Hirst style.
+Focused on working with graphics and external libraries.

+- Working with `turtle` graphics
+- Color extraction using `colorgram`
+- Grid-based rendering

 [Open](dot_painting/)